qwertie/learn-react/docs/tutorial-2.md

 Is this ok? (yes)
 ~~~

 Notice the reference to `index.js`.
 Oddly, this file does not need to exist and we won't be using it.
-I assume it has to do with sharing libraries via `npm`, but we're writing an app, not a library.
+It is used only [if you share your code via npm](https://stackoverflow.com/a/27971810/22820).

 ### Step 4: Install Typescript ###